teegre/smpcp/README.md

 ## Daemon

-To enable auto-playlists and playback statistics, **smpcpd**, the **smpcp** daemon must be running.
+To enable auto-playlists and playback statistics, **smpcpd** - the **smpcp** daemon - must be running.
 A systemd unit is provided for this purpose.

 To enable the daemon: `systemctl user enable smpcpd`